kamipakistan/YOLOv3-Custom-Object-Detection/README.md

 images/armas (1005).jpg
 images/armas (1006).jpg
 images/armas (1007).jpg
 ```
+`Note`: If you are facing path issues please provide absolute(complete) paths of the images in the train.txt and valid.txt.
 # **Step 7**
 ## *Creating Backup directory*
 Creating backup directory for storing weights of the trained model.